peteroupc/html3dutil/doc/H3DU.InputTracker.md

 #### Return Value

 key Key code of the key to check.
-(Type: Number)
+(Type: number)

  <a name='H3DU.InputTracker_mousePos'></a>
 ### H3DU.InputTracker#mousePos()